AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Define_a_Data_View.md

 2. Include the newly-available grouping value fields in the data view, so those values are included in the data view data.

-### Identifying items locally within a field set
+### Identifying items locally within a data field set
 If a group contains multiple data items from the same query, you may wish to *identify* those data items so that they are not ambiguous and so they will be aligned across groups.
-Complete the following to identify data items within a field set:
+Complete the following to identify data items within a data field set:

-1. On the field set in question, assign a field as the `.IdentifyingField` to tell the data items apart.
+1. On the data field set in question, assign a field as the `.IdentifyingField` to tell the data items apart.
-2. Ensure that each field's label includes the {IdentifyingValue} token so the field labels are unique.
+2. Ensure that each data field's label includes the {IdentifyingValue} token so the field labels are unique.
 The default field labels already include it.

 You can return at any time to change the grouping fields and identifying fields.